teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 ERROR: Encountered errors while bringing up the project.
 ```

-then make sure 3000 port is available for my-app to use.
+then make sure the port 3000 is available for "my-app" to use.

 If you get the following output: